reown-com/appkit-react-native/.changeset/light-geese-stare.md

 '@reown/appkit-wallet-react-native': patch
 ---

-fix: show wallet info in ethers hook
+fix: show wallet info in useWalletInfo hook for ethers and ethers5